- Published date:

 About the project

-George III’s extensive ‘K.Top’ collection of around 30–40,000 maps and views reflects changing impressions of place and space across the 16th–19th centuries through manuscript and printed atlases; architectural drawings and garden plans; maps and records of military campaigns, fortifications, barracks, bridges and canals; records of town and country houses, civic and collegiate buildings; drawn and printed records of antiquities including stained glass, sculpture, tombs, mosaic pavements and brasses; and thousands of drawn and printed views.
+George III’s extensive ‘K.Top’ collection of around 40,000 maps and views reflects changing impressions of place and space across the 16th–19th centuries through manuscript and printed atlases; architectural drawings and garden plans; maps and records of military campaigns, fortifications, barracks, bridges and canals; records of town and country houses, civic and collegiate buildings; drawn and printed records of antiquities including stained glass, sculpture, tombs, mosaic pavements and brasses; and thousands of drawn and printed views.

-The core aim of the ongoing King’s Topographical Collection Cataloguing and Digitisation Project is to provide free online access to George III’s maps and views.
-The main outputs are the ongoing creation of detailed and searchable catalogue records on our Explore catalogue and high quality digital images, which will be available there in 2018.
-This project has also involved sharing our records with other institutions and initiating research projects.
+The core aim of the King’s Topographical Collection Cataloguing and Digitisation Project is to provide free online access to George III’s maps and views.
+The main outputs are the creation of detailed and searchable catalogue records on our Explore catalogue and high quality digital images, which are available via Flickr Commons.
+Users can access the images on Flickr via the ‘I want this’ tab on Explore.
+The project has also involved sharing our records with other institutions and initiating research projects.

 - Newly catalogued and imaged colour views and original drawings in the collection.

-- The cataloguing of the King’s Topographical Collection underpins the research project Transforming Topography which has involved a 2013 workshop and 2016 conference extending scholarly and public engagement with K.Top and the other extensive topographical collections at the British Library.
+- The cataloguing of the King’s Topographical Collection underpins the research project Transforming Topography which has involved a 2013 workshop and 2016 conference extending scholarly and public engagement with K.Top. and the other extensive topographical collections at the British Library.

 The project has been generously sponsored by trusts and individuals including the American Trust for the British Library, Art Scholars Charitable Trust, Blue Rubicon, Viscountess Boyd Charitable Trust, Christies Education, Coles Medlock Charitable Foundation, Cornwall Heritage Trust, Cumberland and Westmorland Antiquarian and Archaeological Society, Daniel Crouch Rare Books, Dunard Fund, Eccles Centre, Englefield Charitable Trust, Edward and Dorothy Cadbury Trust, Hadfield Trust, John R Murray Charitable Trust, Ken Biggs Charitable Trust, Samuel H Kress Foundation, Langtree Trust, London Historians Ltd, London Topographical Society, Maunby Investment Management Ltd , PH Charitable Trust, Peck Stacpoole Foundation, Pitt Rivers Charitable Trust, Reed Foundation, Sylvia Ioannou Foundation, Swire Charitable Trust, Swinton Charitable Trust, Trefoil Trust, Turtleton Charitable Trust, Cyrus Alai, Caroline and Peter Batchelor, Michael Buehler, Tom Boyd, Richard H Brown, Claire Gapper, William B Ginsberg, Jaime Gonzalez, Martin Halusa, Jerome S Handler, Peter Holland, Tina Holland, Arthur Holzheimer, J Michael Horgan, John Leighfield, Norman Leventhal, Sri Prakash Lohia, Tom and Hilary Lynch, Lynda Partridge, Robert E Pierce, Carolyn Ritchie, David Rumsey, J T Touchton, Tony and Maureen Wheeler, Peter A Woodsford and others who wish to remain anonymous.